M-Venkatachalam/Exploratory-Data-Analysis-EDA-/README.md

 # Exploratory-Data-Analysis-EDA-

-We have been given a set of tasks in the file Machine Learning using Python - Question Set1.
+We have been given a set of tasks in the file Problem Statement.
 There are two tasks mentioned.
+Refer the Problem statement.

 # Task 1:
   Machine Learning